KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MusicOnDemand by ptrk95](https://github.com/ptrk95/MMM-MusicOnDemand)

+1. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-2. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [EXT-MusicPlayer by bugsounet](https://github.com/bugsounet/EXT-MusicPlayer)